-My recommendation would be to visit the must-see sights in the morning and for the afternoon pick and choose activities according to your interests.
+So what to do in Salzburg in one day?
+In short, my recommendation would be to visit the must-see sights in the morning and for the afternoon pick and choose activities according to your interests.
 To see the must-see sights takes you between two to four hours.
 Therefore, you could even cover them if you only have a few hours in Salzburg.

 Where to have Breakfast in Salzburg?

 But first things first.
 If you have not had breakfast yet, the best and most inexpensive places in Salzburg are bakeries.
 At some bakeries, you also can sit down and order a cup of coffee together with pastry.
 The pastry at bakeries is different from the pasty you get at a pastry shop.
 My favorite breakfast pastry is Zaunerkipferl, and here you find out about my favorite place to have it.

 Ideally, you sign up for the Free Walking Tour to get a simple overview and more recommendations, and to meet me.
 Still, you wouldn’t have a problem finding the sights on your own either.

 Here they are: